 Travelers who develop symptoms of complicated HFMD (especially involving the nervous system) should seek urgent medical attention.
 No specific treatment exists.

-Observe good respiratory-hygiene (cough and sneeze etiquette) measures and hand-hygiene (frequent, thorough handwashing) measures, especially after using the bathroom, changing diapers, and before preparing or eating food.
+Observe respiratory hygiene (cough and sneeze etiquette) and hand hygiene (frequent, thorough handwashing), especially after using the bathroom, changing diapers, and before preparing or eating food.
 If soap is not available, use an alcohol-based hand cleanser containing at least 60% alcohol.
 Disinfect dirty surfaces and soiled items with bleach.

 Avoid close contact (kissing, hugging, sharing eating utensils or cups) with persons who have HFMD.